Arc Light Boulevard

 Location: Andersen Air Force Base (AFB), Guam is located on the north end of Guam, approximately 15 miles from the capital, Agana (or Ha-gan-ya).
 Andersen AFB is in the village of Yigo (pronounced "Jeego").
 Guam is the most southern island in the Marianas Island chain.
 Andersen provides peacetime and wartime support for aerospace forces in the Asian-Pacific theater.
 Also on Guam is Naval Base Guam providing support services.
 Andersen's homepage.

-BRAC Status: As part of BRAC, Andersen AFB and Naval Base Guam are combining into Joint Region Marianas.
+BRAC Status: Andersen AFB is jointly based with Naval Base Guam to form Joint Region Marians (JRM).

 Cost of Living: Living in Guam is expensive.
 A hidden tax is included in the price of items and services.